AdrienChampion/induction_for_dummies/src/induction/readme.md

 Let's get a little bit abstract and meta.
 The incremental BMC approach we have seen in previous chapters can itself be seen as a transition system.
-To do this formally, we would need a whole bunch of notions from logics which are far beyond the scope we are in.
+To do this formally, we would need a whole bunch of notions from logics which are far beyond this book's scope.
 No matter, we can discuss BMC as a transition system informally, with words.
 Writing *counterexample* constantly is quite tedious, we will use the much shorter *cex* (plural *cex-s*) contraction instead.
 Also, assume there is only one candidate for simplicity.